 export class AppModule { }

-Observe that we have defined our ErrorInterceptor in the same way as we define any other HTTP Interceptor and attached it to the HTTP request pipeline.
-Once we run the application, every HTTP request made by the application would pass through the ErrorInterceptor we just registered along with all other Interceptors created as well as the default ones built into angular system.
+Once we run the application, every HTTP request made by the application would pass through the ErrorInterceptor we just registered along with all other Interceptors created as well as the default ones built into the angular system.

 When an error occurs, the ErrorInterceptor receives the error through the catchError() operator, where it gets access to the error object casted to HttpErrorResponse type.
-Its up to us how we can handle it: we can log it or do some analysis out of it or any other app specific operation.

 Finally, we rethrow the error as a new Observable stream which the subscribed components receive and handle in their own way.